DvCud/SpringAPI/README.md

 ### Alternative: Using render.yaml

 This repository includes a `render.yaml` file that can be used for Blueprint deployments.
-You'll still need to configure your database environment variables in the Render dashboard.
+All necessary environment variables for the H2 database are already configured in the `render.yaml` file.

 ## Local Development